Hassan-jr/react-native-manage-external-storage/README.md

 # react-native-manage-external-storage

 react native package to promt user to allow access to manage all files
+## Introduction
+This Package (react-native-manage-external-storage) is implemented in java and it is register in react native and a native module.
+The package solves the issues about implementing **MANAGE_EXTERNAL_STORAGE** Permission that is need to access all files in an android phone in React Native

+The package is developed as a result of changes in Google Play Store Privacy Policy and the need to implement  MANAGE_EXTERNAL_STORAGE Permission in React Native.
+Google introduced this Permission from Android 11 (API level 30) or higher and its the ONLY way to access and Manage All files.

+This is how this package implements the permission.
+It implements by promting the user to allow the app to access and manage all files.
 ![Permission Access](./src/img/access.jpg?raw=true "Title")

 ## Installation